mkeyno/touch_socket-hardware/README.md

 #  IoT Wall touch Socket

-This is a hardware of Wall touch Socket with three channel , one lighting sensor and one tempreture sensor This IoT product can control any
+This is a hardware of Wall touch Socket with three channel out , one lighting sensor and one tempreture sensor This IoT product can control any